There was a time not too long ago when no one had even heard of Airtable. Now suddenly, everyone is using it, and it’s not without reason.

 - Social Media Integration: Airtable lets you easily manage your personal or business social media profiles, thanks to its social media integration facility.
 You can also archive posts from your social media pages in a database, as well as post to your social media profile or Page from Airtable.

-- Relational Database Functionality: Airtable Bases share functIonality similar to Relational Database.
+- Relational Database Functionality: Airtable Bases share functIonality similar to relational databases.
 All data is stored in the form of records (rows) and fields (columns) in a table, which is then related through linked Airtable records.

 - Collaborative Workspace: Airtable‘s collaboration capabilities allow different departments of an organization to collaborate with each other and manage productivity effortlessly, which not only saves time but also boosts efficiency.